keithrbennett/keithrbennett.github.io/_drafts/lambdas-are-better-than-procs.md

 ```

 Before proceeding to the lambda behavior, I'd like to point out that this `proc` behavior is such that implicit and explicit returns do very different things!
 An implicit return will return from the proc, but an explicit return will return from the context that called it!
+Weird, eh?
 Here is the same code, but without the explicit return; the proc will end and exit naturally:

 ```
 def using_proc_without_return